 First, you choose a certain analyzer, as described in Section 3.5.1.
 You can choose multiple analyzers, one per line.

-In a common setup, when two seperate analyzers are used, the target tier of the first analyzer will function as the source tier for the second analyzer.
 When you are done with the configuration, clickto finish and go back to the main screen.